In a nutshell: Similar to 4e action points, but much more versatile.

 Acquiring Action Points

 You might recover a few action points every session depending on your GM’s discretion.
-Every time a character advances a level, his action points reset to 5 + 1/2 his new character level, rounded down (any action points you didn’t spend during your previous level are lost).
+Every time a character advances a level, his action points reset to 5 + 1/2 his new ECL, rounded down (any action points you didn’t spend during your previous level are lost).
 You determine your supply of action points after all other issues related to level advancement have been resolved.

 Some prestige classes might allow a faster rate of accrual, at the GM’s option.